 Values: Photography is what feeds my soul.
 How I photograph and represent my work

 I value and respect the rules, regulations and privacy when visiting a natural or public area.
 I photograph authentically, courteously, and respectfully with careful thought to any reactions that my actions may cause.

 Adhering to my ethical code of conduct as a photographer means that I walk the talk.
 Self-education of the environment, weather, and hazards plus setting an example to others are paramount.
-Respect, courtesy, and honesty are three truths that I uphold in both the making of an image and in its final representation.
+Respect and courtesy are truths that I uphold in the making of an image both alone and in the company of others.